Thank you for your interest in the PRINCIPLE Trial. We are now closed to recruitment.

 The trial is designed to test a range of treatments in the community, with treatment arms that can be stopped, replaced or added.

-PRINCIPLE is currently evaluating usual care alone versus usual care plus favipiravir, and usual care alone versus Ivermectin, and usual care.
-Favipiravir is an antiviral used to treat influenza.
-Ivermectin is antiparasitic used to treat a variety of infections.
+PRINCIPLE is currently evaluating usual care alone versus usual care plus favipiravir versus usual care plus ivermectin.
+Favipiravir is an antiviral drug used to treat influenza, (the favirpriavir arm is temporarily on hold).
+Ivermectin is an antiparasitic drug used to treat a range of infections.

 Participation is entirely voluntary.
 It is up to you to decide whether to take part in the trial or not.